 Some obsolete brainy insights

-Brainy research appears to be objective to a higher degree than generally thought.
-One needs to know that present-day methods of brain visualization are still quite deficient in space and time.
+Brainy research appears to be significantly more subbjective than generally thought.
+Present-day methods of brain visualization are still quite deficient in space and time.
 For instance, fMRI is a crude tool for discerning which brain parts are ‘active’ during a specific mental activity.

 Thus, much brain research shows results that mainly conform to the theorizing from which the research has been conducted.
 The highly respected prof. Lisa Feldman Barrett is a staunch critic of theory-laden brain research.
 A relevant conclusion from her: